-These people are dancing, too, but Jesus isn’t the one leading their dance; Death is.
-This is a Danse Macabre, a popular motif in European art from the fifteenth to the eighteenth century that depicts the living and the dead dancing together in a line or a circle.
+These people are dancing too, but Jesus isn’t the one leading their dance; Death is.
+This is a danse macabre, a popular motif in European art from the fifteenth to the eighteenth centuries that depicts the living and the dead dancing together in a line or a circle.
 Death is personified as a host of skeletons, who carry pickaxes, arrows, and coffins.
 Such paintings were meant as a warning against the imminence of death.
 What a difference in tone from the bright, high-spirited paintings at St. Gregory’s!
-Dukes’s work is a Danse Anti-Macabre, in that it depicts a dance of life rather than a dance of death.
-And unlike the dance leaders in the Danse Macabre-themed art of earlier centuries, Jesus does not pull us into the dance against our wills, but rather invites us in, and then gently leads us.
+Dukes’s work is a danse anti-macabre, in that it depicts a dance of life rather than a dance of death.
+And unlike the dance leaders in the danse macabre-themed art of earlier centuries, Jesus does not pull us into the dance against our wills, but rather invites us in, and then gently leads us.

 I believe that God’s love encompasses all beings.
 I believe in common grace.
 I believe that God’s atoning work on the cross was for all of mankind, and that salvation is available to anyone who seeks it.
-And I believe that God is powerful enough to reconcile all men to himself.
-But I do not believe, as universalists do, that all men will in the end be saved.
+And I believe that God is powerful enough to reconcile all people to himself.
+But I do not believe, as universalists do, that all people will in the end be saved.
 While a full heaven and an empty hell is a nice idea, I don’t think that the Bible supports such claims.
-I do hope to explore this viewpoint further on down the road, though, as more and more churches are starting to embrace a universalist theology.
-(Or at least it’s been coming onto my radar more frequently.)
+I do hope to explore this viewpoint further on down the road, though.

 If this topic interests you, I suggest you read Donald Schell’s article “The Blessed Company of All Faithful People” (follow it through to part 2).
 In it, he talks about the idea of there being such a thing as “anonymous Christians” who know Christ, even though they don’t know that they know him.
 Citing C. S. Lewis, he says that God accepts the prayers and worship that are sent up to false gods, as long as they are sincere, and that Christ is present in the “good” of all religions.